whataboutyou-ai/eunomia/README.md

 </div>

+## Overview

+Traditional authorization layers, focused on user-resource separation, become obsolete with AI agents.
+These agents, both autonomous and controllable, necessitate a new permission paradigm.

+The ability for agents to access tools—executable actions beyond static data—and initiate interactions with other agents introduced policy requirements that legacy systems couldn't meet.
+This duality demands dynamic yet deterministic boundaries that adapt to context, reflecting their role as both actor and resource.

+What About You aims at solving this with Eunomia, its open source, developer oriented, authorization framework that:

+- Makes it possible to consider agents as both actors and resources
+- Enforces dynamic yet deterministic policies based on static and contextual attributes
+- Enables leaner agent architectures with decoupled authorization logic
+- Preserves agent decision-making while enforcing security

 ## Get Started

 Eunomia is a standalone server to decouple the authorization logic from the main architecture of your AI Agent.